guptakaran11/grasskode-website/content/post/travel/where-is-north-east/arunachal-tawang.md

   <em>Respite</em>
 </div>

 **Jaswantgarh War Memorial** was our next stop.
-This is a memorial built in the memory of Jaswant Singh Rawat, a rifleman of Garhwal Rifles who captured an enemy MMG from the Chinesse army in the war of 1962.
+This is a memorial built in the memory of Jaswant Singh Rawat, a rifleman of Garhwal Rifles who captured an enemy MMG from the Chinese army in the war of 1962.
 It was a valourous effort in which Jaswant Singh lost his life and there were many legends surrounding this man's heroics.
 I am not sure how many of them are true and how many fantasy but they are all surely interesting.
 Standing at the spot and looking at the mountains all around, it was obvious how important these were to the security of our country.

 <div class="postimg">
   <a href="https://farm8.staticflickr.com/7888/47217812031_91ce9d75f9_c.jpg" data-toggle="lightbox">